Wasserstein complexity penalization priors: a new class of penalizing complexity priors: Abstract

 \section{Abstract}

-Penalizing complexity (PC) priors is a principled framework for designing priors that reduce model complexity.
-PC priors penalize the Kullback-Leibler Divergence (KLD) between the distributions induced by a ``simple'' model and that of a more complex model.
-However, in many common cases, it is impossible to construct a prior in this way because the KLD is infinite.
-Various approximations are used to mitigate this problem, but the resulting priors then fail to follow the designed principles.
-We propose a new class of priors, the Wasserstein complexity penalization (WCP) priors, by replacing KLD with the Wasserstein distance in the PC prior framework.
-These priors avoid the infinite model distance issues and can be derived by following the principles exactly, making them more interpretable.
-Furthermore, principles and recipes to construct joint WCP priors for multiple parameters analytically and numerically are proposed and we show that they can be easily obtained, either numerically or analytically, for a general class of models.
-The methods are illustrated through several examples for which PC priors have previously been applied.
+Penalizing complexity (PC) priors provide a principled framework for reducing model complexity by penalizing the Kullback--Leibler Divergence (KLD) between a ``simple'' base model and a more complex model.
+However, constructing priors by penalizing the KLD becomes impossible in many cases because the KLD is infinite, and alternative principles often lose interpretability in terms of KLD.
+We propose a new class of priors, the Wasserstein complexity penalization (WCP) priors, which replace the KLD with the Wasserstein distance in the PC prior framework.
+WCP priors avoid the issue of infinite model distances and retain interpretability by adhering to adjusted principles.
+Additionally, we introduce the concept of base measures, removing the parameter dependency on the base model, and extend the framework to joint WCP priors for multiple parameters.
+These priors can be constructed analytically and we have both analytical and numerical implementations in \texttt{R}.
+We demonstrate their use in previous PC prior applications and as well as new multivariate settings.

 {\it Keywords:} Wasserstein distance, prior distributions, PC priors, weakly informative priors